LAQ27504/Java-Swing-Learning/README.md

 #### 3rd of June
 I have learn how to using JLabel and JPanel for customize text, content in different part of the JFrame.
 There still have some more things that I haven't learned yet, but when I have personal project I will figure it out by my self

+### 4th of June
+I learn more about layout - border layout and flow layout to make app more organize